MicroEJ/docs/overview/gettingStarted.rst

    -  Download and install the SDK;

-   -  Download and install the corresponding Virtual Device for the target hardware;
+   -  Download and install the corresponding Platform for the target hardware;

    -  Download, build and run your first Application on Simulator;

    -  Build and run your first Application on target hardware.

-The following figure gives an overview of the MicroEJ software components required for both host computer and target hardware:
+The following figure gives an overview of the software components required for both host computer and target hardware:

 .. figure:: images/2_download.png
-   :alt: SDK Development Imported Elements
+   :alt: Getting Started General Components
    :align: center
-   :scale: 50%
+   :scale: 60%

-   SDK Development Imported Elements
+   Getting Started General Components

 ..
    | Copyright 2008-2022, MicroEJ Corp.
 Content in this space is free